Who Should be Liable for Your Crash-Related Medical Bills?

 Some California drivers may have medical payments, commonly referred to as Med Pay, on their auto insurance policy.
 This can be an extremely useful tool to get some of your initial medical bills paid.
 Some medical providers will be willing to set up a lien on your future settlement or court award.
 In this scenario, you do not have to pay them as they incur, but once you receive money for your injuries, they will get paid from those funds.
 If you are successful in pursuing compensation for your medical bills, you will be reimbursed, and you can pay any liens that your medical providers extended to you.

 Will You Receive Reimbursement for Your Medical Bills?

 Legal settlements and negotiations for medical bills can take months or even years.
 However, your medical providers expect to receive payment for their services much sooner.
 The party at fault for your accident or their insurance company is not mandated to pay your medical bills as you incur them.

 If your case ends up in litigation, the other party could be ordered to reimburse you for your medical bills.
 If your case settles before going to court, the other party or their insurance company isn’t necessarily admitting their fault.
 However, they are willing to pay you money to keep you from filing a lawsuit.
 The purpose of some of that money is to pay or reimburse you for medical bills.

 Dealing with Auto Insurance Companies

 Auto insurance companies have many tricks, and one of them is to get you to settle as soon as possible.
-If you contact an auto insurance attorney, they know that you will learn what your claim could really be worth.
+If you contact an Orange County car accident lawyer, they know that you will learn what your claim could really be worth.
 The auto insurance company knows that you might be feeling financial pressure to get your bills paid.
 Feeling this stress, you might be more likely to settle for an unfair amount.
 It is best not to settle without speaking to a lawyer first.
 Don’t jeopardize the compensation you could receive, call an attorney today.